Air Conditioner Repair Checklist

 - The first step is checking your air filter.
 Buy a new one if it’s soiled.

-- Then make sure the ductwork is open around your home.
+- Make sure the ductwork is open around your home.

 - If you’re still not experiencing sufficient chilly air, you should have your ductwork checked by a pro like Brogan Heating & AC Inc. Your duct system could need to be fixed or hooked up again in tricky locations like your attic, basement or crawl space.